NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-MedicationRequest/priorPrescription.page.md

 A reference to previous request.

-The resource being referenced SHALL conform to {{pagelink:Profile-MedicationRequest}}.
+Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:Profile-MedicationRequest}}.

 Useful when the clinical system would benefit from being able to link re-supply requests with a previous request.